iterative/dvc.org/static/docs/get-started/example-pipeline.md

 ## Check results

 > Since the dataset for this example is an extremely simplified to make it
-> simpler to run this pipeline, exact metric number may vary sufficiently
+> simpler to run this pipeline, exact metric values may vary sufficiently
 > depending on Python version you are using and other environment parameters.

 An easy way to see metrics across different branches: